The views expressed by the host on this program documented to be almost always right 99.3% of the time.

 Thank you, sir.

-I mean, we've got uh destroying the economy.
+I mean, we've got destroying the economy.

 There's no recovery in sight anywhere.

-So my question for you is how can you call him a man child when he is kicking our ass?
+So my question for you is, how can you call him a man-child when he is kicking our ass?

-Well, that's sort of a leftist tweak.
+Well, that's sort of a leftist tweak, just to tweak them.

-I'm I'm simply saying he is immature, he has no governing experience, no actual experience at anything, but he's arrogant uh and narcissistic to the to the point that he thinks he's the best that's ever been at what he does.
+But he's arrogant and narcissistic to the point that he thinks he's the best that's ever been at what he does, just because he's alive and breathing and so forth.

-Uh when you say he's kicking our ass.
+He's kicking our ass.

-Do you mean uh well, you tell me.
+Do you mean, well, you tell me.

-I mean, people got their hands out that uh previously would never have had their hands out before.
+I mean, people got their hands out that previously would never have had their hands out before.

-Uh, you know, he's gotta speak down.
+You know, he's got to speak down.

 I mean, every day it's something different.

-The latest thing is uh amnesty for illegals.
+The latest thing is amnesty for illegals.

-I mean, every day.
+I mean, every day, he's beating us.

-I know.
+Yeah, I know.

 Every day you get up and you feel like you're in the trenches of a war.